roni712/Walk-InClinc/README.md

 as well as visualization in graphs such as pie chart, barPlot to get better insights
 <h3>################################################################################</h3>
 <h2>Tech Used To Bulit this App</h2>
-Big query (Google Cloud) To store data.
+Big query (Google Cloud) To store data./n
-Python.
+Python./n
 Packages of python such as <b>Pandas</b>, <b>matplotlib</b>,<b>numpy</b>,<b>csv</b>